What does it mean for pet owners if a business is a member of IBPSA? Peace of mind.

 Are you a smart consumer looking for the right pet boarding or daycare facility?

-Whether you plan on boarding your pet for a day or a week, make sure you know who is caring for your family member.
-Below you’ll find a series of questions to ask when interviewing a potential pet care facility.
+Whether you plan on having your pet in the hands of professionals for a day or a week, make sure you know who is caring for your family member.
+Below you’ll find a series of questions to ask when interviewing a potential pet care services provider.
 Are there quite a few questions?
 You bet!
 But better to have asked too many rather than too few when it comes to your pet’s safety.
 The questions are also available as a handy downloadable PDF which can be printed and distributed as a trifold for sharing – perfect for concerned citizen groups and for shelter adoption packets.

 What Questions Should You Ask When Choosing a Pet Boarding or Daycare Facility?